Kothmun/CTF-Writeups/HackTheBox/OpenAdmin.md

 ![OpenAdmin](../Images/htb_openadmin_19.png)

 Thats it, a very extensive box that requires quite a bit of troubleshooting and some very specific knowledge, but it's a great learning experience!

-Thanks for reading and keep hacking!